oribarilan/fliq/README.md

 def append(*single_items) -> 'Query'
 ```

-Yields the items of the iterable, followed by the item(s) given.
+Yields the elements of the query, followed by the input element(s).
-API also supports multiple arguments, where each is considered as a single item.
+API also supports multiple arguments, where each is considered as a single element.

 Infinite iterables are supported, behaving as expected.